google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 <!--
 Here we have a heatmap of the PIN numbers in the previous dataset.
-The first two digits are along the x-axis and the last two digits are along the y-axis.
-In this particular map yellow means that the pattern occurs more often.
+The first two digits are along the x-axis, and the last two digits are along the y-axis.
+In this particular map, yellow means that the pattern occurs more often.

 What patterns do you see?